mogohichi/Thailand-Open-APIs/README.md

 # Introduction
-The Thailand Open APIs is created by Apisit Toompakdee aiming to provide a better way to access Thailand Open Data.
+The Thailand Open APIs was created aiming to provide a better way to access Thailand Open Data.

 ##### API Endpoint